projectapheleia/avl-apb/doc/source/components/completer.rst

 The completer side of the AVL-APB agent does not follow the standard AVL / UVM structure of sequence, sequencer and driver.

-As the completer is inheritably responsive the complication of interacting between a monitor, sequence and driver is overly complicated \
+As the completer is responsive the overhead of interacting between a monitor, sequence and driver is overly complicated \
 and not required.

 Instead the completer is implemented as a single driver that implements the legal protocol for the bus via 3 user defined tasks: